newbie56/NAPALM-Network-Automation-GNS3/README.md

   write memory
   ```
   #IMPORTANT!!
-  write memory command is very important for it to be successfully saved after pushing the config.
-Otherwise it will return error pattern not detected.
+  `write memory` command is very important for it to be successfully saved after pushing the config.
+Otherwise it will return `error pattern not detected.`

 - **Configure pc1 network**
   In this example, pc1 uses debian image in GNS3.
 To edit network configuration, head over to `/etc/network/interfaces`.
   Username : debian
   Password: debian

+  Depending on the linux distribution it can also be at other location,
+  Ubuntu 18.04+ = `/etc/netplan/*.yaml`
+  Red-Hat Distro = `/etc/NetworkManager/system-connections/<interface>.nmconnection` (with NetworkManager)
+  Arch-Linux = `/etc/systemd/network/*.network` (with systemd-networkd)
   ```bash
   sudo nano /etc/network/interfaces
   ```